Estadio Verónica Boquete de San Lázaro

 Estadio Municipal Verónica Boquete de San Lázaro, formerly called Estadio Multiusos de San Lázaro, is a multipurpose stadium in Santiago de Compostela, Spain.
 It is used mostly for football matches and is the home ground of SD Compostela.
 It has a capacity of 16,666 and the pitch dimensions are 105 × 68 m.

 Facilities

 Situated in the eastern suburb of San Lázaro, the stadium is a multipurpose arena, used primarily for the football matches.
 The stadium is oval and has a terracotta-coloured roof that rises on the west side to incorporate the director's seating and press facilities on a second tier.
 The pitch is surrounded by a 400 m athletics track, which is relatively uncommon in Spanish stadiums.
 The majority of the 16,666 seats are incorporated on a single, covered tier.

 History

 The inaugural match took place on 24 June 1993, when a four-way tournament was staged, featuring Deportivo de La Coruña, CD Tenerife, CA River Plate and São Paulo FC.
 Deportivo and River Plate played in the first match and Bebeto had the honour of scoring the first goal.

-On 8 November 2018, the stadium was renamed to pay homage to Vero Boquete, Spanish footballer.
+On 8 November 2018, the stadium was renamed to pay homage to Verónica Boquete, a Spanish footballer who is widely regarded as one of the greatest Spanish footballers of all time and one of the best footballers of her generation.